Stuycs-K/finalproject-10-turkedjiev-adrian-mancini-helen/DEVLOG-Adrian.md

     - Have so far ommitted the following aspects of LOLCODE:
         - Function types are declared/initialized using the HOW DUZ I / IF U SAY SO blocks, however they behave the same as variables
         - The SRS operation can be used to interpret a YARN (or something castable to a YARN) as an identifier.
 This operator may be used anywhere that a regular identifier is expected.

+### 2025-06-02 - Building out translation to python

+- created translate() with helper translate_expression() to take AST dictionary and output string of python code.
+So far implemented for variable assignments / declarations, math and printing.